friedt/progressbar-with-jest/README.md

 # ProgressBar
- This is a progress html5 element [code]<progress>[/code] which is created on the page when needed.
+ This is a html5 element `<progress>` which is created on the page when needed.
 This is written in vanillaJS, arrayOfElements must be javascript nodeList(will be converted to an array).
  This is tested in most common devices/browsers on desktop and mobile including IE10/11